 This is an amazingly artistic book in which the words are part of the art.
 Teaching children, and reminding adults, about being a good person is priceless.
 Tomorrow I’ll Be Kind is all about trying your best to do the right thing, every chance you get, even when it isn’t easy. . . and we all know it’s rarely easy.
 Jessica Hische has a gift of melding art with language to blend them together creating a magical wonderland in this quick read the whole family is sure to enjoy.

 Here are some questions to get your minds thinking, after you read this book as a family: (as always, adjust questions as needed for the age range in your household):

-1. What did you do nice for someone else today?
+1. What did you do nicely for someone else today?

-2. What did someone else do nice for you today?
+2. What did someone else do nicely for you today?

 3. Which illustration was your favorite and why?

 4. Which word that was illustrated is your favorite and why?